 Top tips: Creating your Ideas and Pioneers video application

-The Ideas & Pioneers Fund was set up to support individuals with unusual or radical ideas at the earliest stage of development; to enable scoping, exploration and the necessary development work prior to launching and testing a new approach or venture.
-The Fund supports individuals, partnerships and small organisations with grants of up to £10k (£15k in exceptional circumstances).
+The Ideas and Pioneers Fund was set up to support individuals with unusual or radical ideas at the earliest stage of development: to enable scoping, exploration and development work prior to launching and testing a new approach or venture.
+The Fund supports individuals, partnerships and small organisations with grants of up to £15,000.

-As part of the application process, we ask for a short video from applicants, so that we can get an idea of your vision.
+As part of the application process, we ask for a short, two-minute video from applicants, so that we can get an idea of your vision.

 - Start with an opening statement that grabs attention and explains who you are and what is special about you and your idea (don’t forget to include your name and the name of your idea!)